StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 #### Description
 Currently, uploaded photos automatically inherit the file name, even if the user entered a custom title beforehand.
-If the “Photo Name” field is already filled, it should not be overwritten.
+If the "Photo Name" field is already filled, it should not be overwritten.
-Optionally, add a toggle “Use File Name” that lets the user choose whether to sync the title with the file name.
+Optionally, add a toggle "Use File Name" that lets the user choose whether to sync the title with the file name.

 #### Expected Benefit
 Prevents user input from being overwritten and reduces the need to re-enter photo titles after upload.